What is Cumulative Layout Shift (CLS) and how to fix it

 By far the best way to debug a layout shift is though the chrome performance tab To open the performance tab navigate to any page in chrome and use this shortcut combination:

-- Press CTR-Shift-I (Open Dev Tools)
+- Press Ctrl-Shift-I (Open Dev Tools)

 - Press Ctrl-Shift-E (Start profiling and reload page)